Charlie's Angels (2000 film): Sequels

 A sequel called Charlie's Angels: Full Throttle released in 2003.
 Diaz, Barrymore and Liu reprised their roles, as did John Forsythe as the voice of Charlie in his last film role.
 Following Murray's departure from the franchise, Bernie Mac joined the cast as Jimmy Bosley, John's adoptive brother, while Demi Moore had a major role, and Jaclyn Smith reprised her role as Kelly Garrett from the original television series.
 The franchise was confirmed for a third and fourth film, but in 2004, the ideas were cancelled.

-In 2015, Sony began the development on new Charlie's Angels installment.
+In 2015, Sony began development on a new Charlie's Angels installment.
 Elizabeth Banks directed and produced the film with her producing partner and husband Max Handelman.
 Initially developed as a reboot of the franchise, the film is a continuation of the original TV series and the McG-directed 2000s films.

 The 2019 follow-up film starred Kristen Stewart, Naomi Scott and Ella Balinska as the new generation of Angels.
-Banks and Djimon Hounsou also starred as Charlie's assistants, known as Bosleys, while Patrick Stewart replaced Murray in the role of John Bosley and Jaclyn Smith reprised her role as Kelly Garrett for the second time for a cameo appearance.
+Banks and Djimon Hounsou also starred as Charlie's assistants, known as Bosleys, while Patrick Stewart replaced Murray in the role of John Bosley.
+Jaclyn Smith reprised her role as Kelly Garrett for the second time for a cameo appearance.
 It was also the first installment to feature Robert Clotworthy as the voice of Charlie, replacing Forsythe following his death in 2010.